Converted WristwatchesCopyright © David Boettcher 2006 - 2020 all rights reserved.

 However, there undoubtedly were conversions of pocket watches into wristwatches.
 These are often easy to spot because they were not done by a watch manufacturer but in the aftermarket, and often done pretty badly.
 Conversions of pocket watches into wristwatches by the simple method of soldering two wire lugs onto a pocket watch, as mockingly described by Jaquet and Chapuis in The "Invention" of the Wristwatch, do not make a satisfactory wristwatch and are not nearly as common, or as early in the history of the wristwatch, as people sometimes think.

-The reality is that converted wristwatches did not precede purpose made wristwatches.
-The vast majority of such conversions were done during the Great War when the supply of wristwatches could not keep up with the sudden surge in demand for wristwatches from newly commissioned officers desperate to get to the front before the war was over.
+The reality is that converted wristwatches did not precede purpose made wristwatches and there is no such thing as a “transitional” wristwatch.
+Fob watches were converted into wristwatches during the Great War when the supply of new wristwatches could not keep up with the sudden surge in demand for wristwatches from newly commissioned officers desperate to get to the front before the war was over.

 Practicality of Conversion